Henry Kissinger, American diplomat and Nobel winner, dead at 100

-Kissinger died at his home in Connecticut, according to a statement from his geopolitical consulting firm, Kissinger Associates Inc.
+Kissinger died at his home in Connecticut, according to a statement from his geopolitical consulting firm, Kissinger Associates.

 No mention was made of the circumstances.

-It said he would be interred at a private family service, to be followed at a later date by a public memorial service in New York City.
+It said he would be interred at a private family service, to be followed by a public memorial service in New York City.

-Kissinger had been active past his centenary, attending meetings in the White House, publishing a book on leadership styles, and testifying before a Senate committee about the nuclear threat posed by North Korea.
+Kissinger had been active late in life, attending meetings in the White House, publishing a book on leadership styles, and testifying before a Senate committee about the nuclear threat posed by North Korea.

 Still, he continued to be a diplomatic force as secretary of state under Nixon's successor, President Gerald Ford, and to offer strong opinions throughout the rest of his life.